Brabham - Henley Brook

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-There are approximately 119 daily trips across all routes, translating to about 14 weekly trips per stop.
+Service frequency averages 119 trips per day across all routes, equating to approximately 14 weekly trips per individual stop.

 Frequently Asked Questions - Transport